TajaKuzman/Parlamint-translation/README.md

 	- Output:
 		1. tokenized text is saved as: results/{lang_code}/ParlaMint-{lang_code}-translated-tokenized.csv
 		2. corrected text is saved as: results/{lang_code}/ParlaMint-{lang_code}-final-dataframe.csv
+	- if the analysis of most common substitutions reveals that it is better not to do the substitutions:
+		- save the translations without the substitutions as the "new-translations" in the final file (in analyse_results.ipynb)
+		- in 5-create-conllu.py, add the language code to the exceptions in line 107
 5. Linguistically process translation and create final CONLL-u files: `CUDA_VISIBLE_DEVICES=2 nohup python 5-create-conllu.py "IS" > logs/IS/create_conllu.md &`
+6. Send to new tantra: scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/.

 ## Workflow